Programs

 Art Museum-based Health Professions Education Fellowship

-The Harvard Macy Institute, in partnership with the Center for Visual Arts In Healthcare at BWH, is pleased to announce that the application process to join the 2024-25 Harvard Macy Institute's Art Museum-based Health Professions Education Fellowship is now open.
+The Harvard Macy Institute, in partnership with the Visual Arts In Healthcare Program at BWH, is pleased to announce that the application process to join the 2024-25 Harvard Macy Institute's Art Museum-based Health Professions Education Fellowship is now open.

 This Fellowship prepares participants to be leaders in art-museum based health professions education (MBE-HP).
 Fellows develop pedagogical skills in MBE-HP and learn innovative ways to use art and the art museum to advance health professions educational goals, skills and attitudes.
 A cornerstone of the Fellowship is the development of a museum-based health professions educational project.
 The Fellowship includes two 3-day in person immersive experiences in Boston area art museums, and project development is supported by structured monthly virtual meetings and coaching from course directors and graduates of previous cohorts.
 Fellows become part of a community that is deeply sustaining both professionally and personally.